vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-in-store.md

 ## 3. The customer confirms payment in the app

-The customer confirms the payment in  their Vipps MobilePay app.
+The customer confirms the payment in  their Vipps or MobilePay app.

 ![Confirm payment](../images/vipps-in-store-step3-2.svg)